SilouFr/fursuit_dryer/README.md

 The wood boards and metal hooks come from do-it-yourself stores.

-The flexible pipe from  ventilation to the dryer comes from do-it-yourself stores and is made for hose ventilation.
+The flexible pipes from ventilation to the dryer comes from do-it-yourself stores and is made for hose ventilation.

 The ventilation has been purchased on Amazon and is made for house ventilation (called "VMC" in french).